reveny/Android-Emulator-Detection/README.md

 # Android-Emulator-Detection
-POC Tool to detect if an app is running on an emulator
+POC Tool to detect if app is ran on an emulator